fmager/real-time/m4_optimization/s1_profilers.md

 more RAM or optimize your program to use less memory.

 ### Memory
-In the memory tab we can see how much physical memory is present and how much is currently being used.
+In the memory tab, we can see how much physical memory is present and how much is currently being used.
 Interestingly, we can also see what the frequency of the memory is.
 It's named "Speed" in Task Manager.

 <figure markdown>